IV1T3/IRNewsFetcher/README.md

 ## How to use?

-Currently, there are three companies added to *IRNewsFetcher*:
+Currently, these companies are added to *IRNewsFetcher*:

 - Apple
+- Microsoft
+- Nvidia
 - Tesla
-- Nvidia

 You can either choose to see the recent press releases of all currently implemented companies by running

 ```console
 $ python3 irnewsfetcher/main.py --all
 ```

 or select specific companies by adding their respective stock ticker symbol:

 ```console
 $ python3 irnewsfetcher/main.py --TSLA
 ```